Mechanical pencil: Mechanism types

 In one type of ratchet-based pencil, shaking the pencil back and forth causes a weight inside the pencil to operate a mechanism in the cap.
 A button may be present on the top or side of the pencil, to allow the user to advance the lead manually when necessary.
 Another variation advances the lead automatically.
 In this design, the lead is advanced by a ratchet but only prevented from going back into the pencil, just held from falling by a small amount of friction.
 The nib is a spring-loaded collar that, when depressed as the lead is worn away, extends out again when pressure is released.

-An advanced ratchet type has a mechanism that rotates the pencil lead 9° counter-clockwise every time the lead is pressed on to the paper (which counts as one stroke), to distribute wear evenly.
+An advanced ratchet type has a mechanism that rotates the pencil lead 9 degrees counter-clockwise every time the lead is pressed on to the paper (which counts as one stroke), to distribute wear evenly.
 This auto-rotation mechanism keeps the lead 50% narrower than in the common propelling mechanical pencils, resulting in uniform thickness of the lines written onto the paper.
 The design was first patented by Schmidt of Germany, and later developed by Mitsubishi Pencil Company of Japan, and named Kuru Toga under the Uni brand.
 This type of pencil is most suited for Asian languages that have multiple strokes per letter or word, where the pencil is frequently lifted off the paper.
 The mechanism is less suitable for cursive writing used in western scripts.
 Another recent auto-rotation movement by Uni rotates the lead 18 degrees per stroke (or 20 strokes per complete revolution), which is better suited for western scripts.

 There exist protection mechanisms that prevent the lead from breaking (within certain limits) when excessive pressure is exerted while writing.
 A mechanism employed in the DelGuard system by Zebra of Japan causes the lead sleeve to extend outward when excessive pressure is applied at an angle.
 When excess vertical pressure is applied on the lead, the lead is automatically retracted inwards.

 Higher-end mechanical pencils often feature a lead hardness grade indicator and sometimes feature a retractable lead guide pipe.
 This allows the lead guide pipe to retract back into the pencil body, which will keep it protected in storage and during transit and makes it 'pocket-safe'.